Logging and error reporting¶

 Having a good system for logging error reporting is essential to making a large project like Zulip successful.
 Without reliable error reporting, one has to rely solely on bug reports from users in order to produce a working product.

-We expect to in the future integrate a service like Sentry to make it easier for very large installations like zulip.com to manage their exceptions and ensure they are all tracked down, but our default email-based system is great for small installations.
+We provide integration with Sentry to make it easier for very large installations like zulip.com to manage their exceptions and ensure they are all tracked down, but our default email-based system is great for small installations.

 Backend error reporting¶

 The Django framework provides much of the infrastructure needed by our error reporting system:

 The ability to send emails to the server’s administrators with any 500 errors, using the

 mail_adminsfunction.
 We enhance these data with extra details (like what user was involved in the error) in